RavenVR/Game-Making-Using-Pygame-Testing/README.md

 this is just a thing, its where you can move and draw and stuff

 ### Updates
-10/06/2022: changed the theme for snake and started testing leveling up in breakout (will not be available yet).
+10/06/2022: changed the theme for snake and started testing leveling up in breakout (will not be available yet). also added inf lives mode for cursed breakout.
 #### BEFORE OPENING INSTALL PYTHON AND PYGAME
 install python from https://www.python.org/downloads/. then open a command window and type: pip install pygame.